mlaloux/PyShp-as-Fiona--with-geo_interface-/README.md

 * **pygeoif** https://github.com/cleder/pygeoif
 * **ArcPy** http://resources.arcgis.com/en/help/main/10.1/index.html#//018v0000004m000000

-and now in **Pyshp** thanks to Christian Lederman (https://github.com/cleder/pyshp)
+and now in **Pyshp** ( Joel Lawhead) thanks to Christian Lederman (https://github.com/cleder/pyshp)

-One of the great advantages of **Fiona** (Sean Gillies) is its ability to quickly examine the contents of a shapefile as dictionaries or write a shapefile in the same way, thanks to the protocol and iterators:
+One of the great advantages of **Fiona** (Sean Gillies) is its ability to quickly examine the contents of a shapefile as dictionaries or write a shapefile in the same way, thanks to the protocol and generators/iterators:

     >>> import fiona
     >>> f = fiona.open('point.shp')